 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
 TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.

 8.1 Application Information

-The DLP5533A-Q1 chipset is designed to support projection-based automotive applications such as high resolution adaptive driving beam (ADB) headlights.
+The DLP5532-Q1 chipset is designed to support projection-based automotive applications such as window display systems.

 8.2 Typical Application